nasser/syntax-canvas/README.md

 What is this?
 -------------
 I think about programming languages a lot.
-When trying to sketch out a new one, it is frustrating to stare at a wall of unhilighted text.
-It is also a headache to write a syntax highlighter for a modern text editor, and not even worth the effort because your syntax will be chaniging so rapidly.
+When trying to sketch out a new one, it is frustrating to stare at a wall of unhighlighted text.
+It is also a headache to write a syntax highlighter for a modern text editor, and not even worth the effort because your syntax will be changing so rapidly.

 So I built this, a tool that lets you sketch out a new syntax and get an idea of what it would look like if it were real.
 It's been a great help to my practice, and hopefully will be the same to yours.